jimjibone/naggie.github.com/ideas.md

 xml sitemap
 pack all JS
-litter profile with logos from products, uni, companies, used and created with disclaimer gravatar avatar popovers for article links http://onehackoranother.com/projects/jquery/tipsy/#options
+litter profile with logos from products, uni, companies, used and created to less.css make file for CSS and JS with disclaimer gravatar avatar popovers for article links http://onehackoranother.com/projects/jquery/tipsy/#options